Ioxom/IoxBot/README.md

 # IoxBot
 A discord bot made by yours truly.
 This bot has no servers, so you'd have to run it yourself to add an edit to your server.
+There's some weird stuff going on with this repository as I've just made it public through github destop but ignore that.
 # Commands
 -belt | Abuse your friends!